jawira/case-converter/docs/detection-algorithm.md

 ===================

-When `\Jawira\CaseConverter\Convert` class is instantiated, the input string is analysed to detect the words in it.
+When `\Jawira\CaseConverter\Convert` class is instantiated, the input string is analyzed to detect the words in it.

 This is also the algorithm used by `Convert::fromAuto` method.